juju/juju-gui-charm/QA.md

 * Deploy services on the new machines and containers
 * Switch back and forth between models and ensure services, machines, and containers are where you put them.

+[1] To access bastion, connect to the Canonical VPN and ssh to 10.245.163.113.
+The `trusty` environment is the one we are using.